Blog

 Send an email using one of your templates—remember the sending instructions are available under the template settings!

 Be sure to include a variable containing your random number like {{otp}}.
-You can then use the following sending instructions to send an HTML email:
+You can then use the following code to send an HTML email:

 {